-Here’s how to make ice cream in your food processor; basically, it’s the plastic bag method below without any of the manual massaging required.
+Here’s how to make ice cream in your food processor; basically, it’s the same idea as the mason jar and plastic bag methods below without any of the manual shaking or massaging required.
 Instead, you just freeze your base in the bag and then use your food processor to fluff it up.
 (Ice cream adjacent tip: If you’re in the mood for Dole Whip, your food processor also comes in handy!)

 Related Reading: How to Make Dole Whip with 2 Ingredients & a Blender

-This method requires some muscle, but is a great low-tech option.
-Simply place the ice cream mixture in two quart-sized bags, squeezing out all the air and sealing securely.
+Similar to the above but a bit more kid-friendly since there’s no risk of dropping (and breaking) glass, the squeeze-and-freeze method simply has you place the ice cream mixture in two quart-sized bags, squeezing out all the air and sealing securely.
 Then put that in a gallon-sized bag filled with about 4 cups of crushed ice and 4 tablespoons coarse salt.
 The salt lowers the freezing point of the ice and creates an extra cold environment that absorbs heat, causing the ice cream base to freeze.

 Related Reading: Beat Summer Boredom with Edible Crafts & Experiments for Kids